Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/104-connection-timeout-provider.md

 1. **Increase the Seller's timeout allowed:** Adjust the timeout settings to give the Seller more time to respond.
 2. **Contact the Seller directly:** Let the Seller know about your response time expectations.
 They might be able to optimize their system to respond more quickly.
 3. **Reduce the number of hotels or destinations requested:** Requesting information for a large number of hotels or destinations at once could be slowing down the Seller's response time.
 Reducing the number of requests might help.
-4. **Retry the operation:** Sometimes, network issues or temporary system problems can cause a timeout and retrying the operation might resolve the issue.
-Note that this action applies to Search.
-If you detect a timeout error in Quote or Book, you should start the booking flow from scratch.
+4. **Retry the operation:** Network issues or temporary system problems can occasionally lead to a timeout, and retrying the operation may resolve this.
+Note that this approach is applicable to the Search method.
+For timeouts occurring in Book, ensure you restart the booking flow beginning at Search.
+Similarly, if you encounter an error in Book response, ensure to consult the guidelines in the 'Status in Book Response' article [here](/kb/our-products/are-you-a-buyer/our-methods/booking-flow/book/what-status-can-be-returned-in-hotel-x-book-response).

 ### What should I do as a Seller if one of my Buyers reports timeout errors?
 1. **Check System Performance:** Review your system's performance for any issues causing slow response times, such as server overload, network problems, or software inefficiencies.